Khunmi/personal-website/_build/html/_sources/book/projects/etl.md

 ## Questions for Analysis
 - What age ranges are more likely to honor appointments as well as the ages that most likely wouldn't?
-- Does SMS prompts play an important role in appoinment showup rates?
+- Does SMS prompts play an important role in appointment showup rates?
 - What percentage of males and females are enrolled in welfare programs?

 ## Objective